Thematic Editions of the GIGA Focus Series

 Since January 2019, Germany has been a non-permanent member of the UN Security Council.
 This raises the question, on the one hand, of what challenges German foreign policy will face until the end of Germany’s membership in December 2020.
 On the other, it can be asked what opportunities multilateral actors have – if any – to influence conflicts around the world.
-Against this backdrop, this GIGA Focus series analyses various conflict situations in different world regions, such as the nuclear conflict on the Korean Peninsula.
+Against this backdrop, this GIGA Focus series analyses various conflict situations in different world regions.

 The G20 countries represent approximately two-thirds of the world’s population, over 80 per cent of the world’s economic activity, and three-quarters of global trade.
 Against the backdrop of Germany’s G20 presidency in 2017, this thematic GIGA Focus series provides research-based analyses of the G20 as an institution, of its potential, and of central issues on the G20 agenda as seen from a regional perspective.

 Flight and Migration